daniellefricke/react-paint-app/DF-README.md

 # Social Tables Front End Apprentice Challenge
 ## Applicant: Danielle Fricke
-danielle.fricke11@gmail.com | (Ph) 419.234.6823
+danielle.fricke11@gmail.com | (Ph) 419.234.6823 | Portfolio: daniellefricke.github.io

 ##Introduction
 This app is a code challenge for the 2017 Social Tables Apprentice Program.
-The app is React/Redux and is a canvas app with multiple tools and features.
+The app is in React/Redux and is a canvas app with multiple tools and features.

 ##Installation
 1. Fork repo (optional)
 2. Clone repo
-3. Run npm Installation
+3. Run 'npm install'
-4. Run npm start - this will run the app in development mode
+4. Run 'npm start' - this will run the app in development mode
 5. Open localhost:3000 to render locally

 ##What's working